-Sarahbeth Caplin is the resident Episcopalian blogger at Friendly Atheist.
+Beth is the resident Christian blogger at Friendly Atheist, representing "Not All Christians" in a country where Donald Trump is Lord and Savior.
 She has a bachelor’s degree in English from Kent State University and a master’s degree in creative nonfiction from Colorado State University.
-Her memoir, Confessions of a Prodigal Daughter, was an Amazon bestseller in the “personal growth” category.
 Her work has appeared in xoJane, Huffington Post, and Christians for Biblical Equality, among other places.
-She blogs about interfaith identity at sbethcaplin.com and lives in northern Colorado with her husband and fur kids.
-You can follow her on Twitter @SbethCaplin.

 Terry Firma, though born and Journalism-school-educated in Europe, has lived in the U.S. for the past 20-odd years.
 Stateside, his feature articles have been published in the New York Times, Reason, Rolling Stone, Playboy, and Wired.
 Terry was the founder and Main Mischief Maker of Moral Compass, a now-dormant site that pokes fun at the delusional claim by people of faith that a belief in God equips them with superior moral standards.
 He was the Editor-in-Chief of two Manhattan-based magazines until he decided to give up commercial publishing for professional photography... with a lot of blogging on the side.
 These days, he lives in an old seaside farmhouse in Maine with his wife, three kids, and two big dogs.